Azure/azure-quickstart-templates/201-premium-windows-vm-diagnostics-extension/README.md

 Built by: [kenazk](https://github.com/kenazk)

 This template allows you to deploy a Premium Windows VM using a few different options for the Windows version, using the latest patched version.
-In addition, it will provision the Diagnostics Extension on your behlf.
+In addition, it will provision the Diagnostics Extension on your behlf in a new, non-Premium Storage Account.

 Below are the parameters that the template expects: